huofushuo/SID/README.md

 ## Acknowledgement
-This repo is based on the LVLMs codebase of [OPERA](https://github.com/shikiw/OPERA), [VCD](https://github.com/DAMO-NLP-SG/VCD), and [HA-DPO](https://opendatalab.github.io/HA-DPO/) .
+Some codes are based on the LVLMs codebase of [OPERA](https://github.com/shikiw/OPERA), [VCD](https://github.com/DAMO-NLP-SG/VCD), and [HA-DPO](https://opendatalab.github.io/HA-DPO/) .
 Thanks for their excellent works!

 <!-- ## Citation
 If you find this work useful for your research, please cite [our paper](https://arxiv.org/pdf/2311.17911.pdf):